-Unveil the trends of social media for 2020 and how to best use them in communication of your brand with content strategist Pauline Ferrero.
-Her passion led her to work for luxury brands such as Burberry, Escada, Chloé, Lacoste, Lancome, Louis Vuitton and many more.
+Unveil the trends of social media for 2020-2022 and how to best use them in communication of your brand with global content strategist Pauline Ferrero who worked for luxury brands such as Burberry, Escada, Chloé, Lacoste, Lancome, Louis Vuitton and many more.

 What, in your opinion, is the importance of social media in today’s marketing communication?
 What role should it play in the overall strategy?

 We are currently going through different trends.
 On one side, people are more and more aware of the commercial aspect of classic advertising media like TV spots, web banners or outdoor advertisings.
 Their legitimacy is slowly weakening…On the other side, we are in an entertaining era where audiences look for genuine stories and authentic emotions.
 Social networks partly answer this need, as they propose new levers of human storytelling.
 That’s why being a brand on social media is really strategic in terms of getting closer to their clients, learn their habits and gain new insights.
 Thanks to social networks, brands can become real media and therefore voice their own point of view.

 How do you best utilize social media in brand communication?

 This is a complex topic, but if I had to keep just three tips in mind, it should be the following:

 - Find your matching social platform(s) and develop a special connection with your community.

 - Set precise goals to your social media campaign.
 Try not to do content without a strategy.

 - Define a relevant editorial policy fitting in with your DNA and of course, your audience.